catalanjrj/Scientific-Calculator/Debug.md

 * [x] After equal is pressed and next number is input it is added to result

 * [x] Invalid is returned on first run if no first number is selected.
-* [x] result displays with too many decimals for my liking
+* [x] result displays with too many decimals for my liking.

 * [x] if decimal is the first operand there is no 0 in front